ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 0.5.0
+3rd party plugins for VCV Rack version 0.5.1

 ### Version

-0.5.3
+0.5.4

     • New features in Topograph!
-Check the right click menu:
-        - Swing.
-Go from very subtle shuffle to a hard, jacking groove.
-CV controllable.
-        - Switch between Dark and Light panels.
-This setting is saved into your patch.
+        - "Run" can now be CV controlled.
+        - "Run" can either be in Toggle (default) or Momentary.
+Changed in the "Right-click" menu.
+          In momentary as long as the button is held / CV gate is high, the sequencer will run.
+        - New dynamic text that will display the BPM (will show Ext if the knob is turned full CCW), and what each channel's pattern length is in Euclidean mode.

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

+You must have v0.5.1 to run these modules.

 ### Modules